Etiology of hypercalcemia

 Among all causes of hypercalcemia, primary hyperparathyroidism and malignancy are the most common, accounting for greater than 90 percent of cases (table 1).

-This topic card will review the etiology of hypercalcemia.
+This topic will review the etiology of hypercalcemia.
 The clinical manifestations, diagnostic approach, and treatment are reviewed separately.
 (See "Clinical manifestations of hypercalcemia" and "Diagnostic approach to hypercalcemia" and "Treatment of hypercalcemia".)

-Primary hyperparathyroidism — Hypercalcemia in primary hyperparathyroidism is due to parathyroid hormone (PTH)-mediated activation of osteoclasts leading to increased bone resorption.
+Primary hyperparathyroidism — Hypercalcemia in primary hyperparathyroidism is due to parathyroid hormone (PTH)-mediated activation of osteoclasts, leading to increased bone resorption.
 In addition, intestinal calcium absorption is elevated.
 Primary hyperparathyroidism is most often due to a parathyroid adenoma.
 Patients typically have only small elevations in serum calcium concentrations (less than 11 mg/dL or 2.75 mmol/L), and many have mostly high-normal values with intermittent hypercalcemia.
 Thus, when one suspects primary hyperparathyroidism, as with high-normal serum calcium values in a patient with calcium nephrolithiasis, it may be necessary to obtain a series of serum calcium measurements to detect hypercalcemia.
 (See "Primary hyperparathyroidism: Diagnosis, differential diagnosis, and evaluation".)

-Secondary and tertiary hyperparathyroidism — Patients with severe chronic kidney disease and secondary hyperparathyroidism usually have low or normal serum calcium concentrations, but with prolonged disease, may develop hypercalcemia.
+Secondary and tertiary hyperparathyroidism — Patients with severe chronic kidney disease and secondary hyperparathyroidism usually have low or normal serum calcium concentrations but, with prolonged disease, may develop hypercalcemia.
 The rise in plasma calcium most often occurs in patients with adynamic bone disease and markedly reduced bone turnover.
 In such patients, hypercalcemia is due to a marked reduction in the bone uptake of calcium after a calcium load, as with calcium carbonate to treat hyperphosphatemia .
 (See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)", section on 'Abnormalities in bone turnover, mineralization, volume linear growth, or strength'.)

 - Meric F, Yap P, Bia MJ.
 Etiology of hypercalcemia in hemodialysis patients on calcium carbonate therapy.
 Am J Kidney Dis 1990; 16:459.